100 Notable alumni of

 -

-Huang Kuo-chang is a Taiwanese politician, activist, legal scholar, researcher and writer.
-He is one of the lead figures of the Sunflower Student Movement and joined the New Power Party shortly afterwards.
+Huang Kuo-chang is a Taiwanese politician, legal scholar, and activist.
+He was one of the leading figures of the 2014 Sunflower Student Movement and joined the New Power Party shortly afterwards.
 He served as leader of the party from 2015 to 2019, and represented New Taipei City of Xizhi District in the Legislative Yuan on behalf of the NPP between 2016 and 2020.
-In 2023, he joined the Taiwan People's Party (TPP), and in the 2024 election he was elected to the Legislative Yuan on the TPP party list.

 -